An invitation to Alexandrov geometry: CAT(0) spaces: Billiards

-\begin{thm}{Corollary} Consider $n$ homogeneous hard balls moving freely and colliding elastically in $\RR^3$.
+\begin{thm}{Corollary} Consider $n$ homogeneous hard balls moving freely and colliding elastically in~$\RR^3$.
 Every ball moves along a straight line with constant speed until two balls collide, and then the new velocities of the two balls are determined by the laws of classical mechanics.
 We assume that only two balls can collide at the same time.

-Then the total number of collisions cannot exceed some number $N$ which depends on the radii and masses of the balls.
-If the balls are identical then $N$ depends only on $n$. \end{thm}
+Then the total number of collisions cannot exceed some number $N$ that depends on the radii and masses of the balls.
+If the balls are identical, then $N$ depends only on~$n$. \end{thm}

 The proof below admits a straightforward generalization to all dimensions.